anatali/issLab2021/wsdemoNoSTOMP/userdocs/sphinx/source/_build/html/_sources/WebSockets.rst.txt

         this.userSession = null;
     }

-    //Callback hook for Message Events, invoked when a client send a message.
+    //Callback invoked when a client send a message.
     @OnMessage
     public void onMessage(String message) {
         if (this.messageHandler != null) {